 A lot of things about his face were neutral, from his soft jaw to his wide mouth, even the colour of his hooded eyes—so dark a brown, that they verged on black—screamed normal.
 Only his nose, a rather bold affair, deviated from the norm.

 “You know, you won’t be able to preen like that in the army.”

-He twisted atop the stool and glared at the man over his shoulder.
+He twisted atop the stool and glared at Sulin over his shoulder.
 “What would you know about what they do in the army?” he muttered as he patted the remaining flecks of foam from his face.
 His stomach made vague mumblings of breakfast.
 He tried to ignore it.
-The dining hall wouldn’t be ready for another half-hour or so.
+The dining hall wouldn’t be ready to serve them for another half-hour or so.

 “I talk to the guardians from time to time.
 And the last two leashed spellsters they brought in.”
 Sulin frowned.
 “You shouldn’t compete.
 It’s not an honour to have part of yourself accessible only at their say-so.”

 The stool screeched as he stood.
 “It’s my only way out of here.”
 He’d spent years just existing, craving to see the land up close, to walk the streets he’d only read about.
 He couldn’t back out now just because his friend thought it was a bad idea.
 “Besides, the overseers practically gave me an order.”
 To fight.
 To protect those who couldn’t.
 It wasn’t a call he could blithely walk away from.

 “What about your guardian’s words?
 Have you given them any thought?”

 He had.
 They’d kept him awake for the other half of the night.
 Dylan shook his head.
 “They’re just words.”
 She wanted him to stay and had lied to the overseers to keep him here for years.
 Who could say if this was any different?
 What wouldn’t she do to ensure he remained within these walls?